 Alcohol or Drug Use During Pregnancy

 The best time to stop using alcohol and drugs is before you get pregnant.
 But sometimes pregnancy is unexpected.
-Since drugs and alcohol can harm your baby in the first weeks of pregnancy, the sooner you can stop, the better.
+Drugs and alcohol can harm your baby in the first weeks of pregnancy, so the sooner you can stop, the better.

 Possible effect on mother

 Getting help to stop using alcohol or drugs